Cricoid cartilage: Clinical significance

 When intubating a patient under general anesthesia prior to surgery, the anesthesiologist will press on the cricoid cartilage to compress the esophagus behind it so as to prevent gastric reflux from occurring: this is known as the Sellick manoeuvre.
 The Sellick Manoeuvre is typically only applied during a Rapid Sequence Induction (RSI), an induction technique reserved for those at high risk of aspiration.

 The Sellick maneuver was considered the standard of care during rapid sequence induction for many years.
-The American Heart Association still advocates the use of cricoid pressure during resuscitation using a BVM, and during emergent oral endotracheal intubation.
+The American Heart Association still advocates the use of cricoid pressure during resuscitation using a bag valve mask (BVM) and during emergent oral endotracheal intubation.
 However, recent research increasingly suggests that cricoid pressure may not be as advantageous as once thought.
 The initial article by Sellick was based on a small sample size at a time when high tidal volumes, head-down positioning, and barbiturate anesthesia were the rule.

 Cricoid pressure may frequently be applied incorrectly.
 Cricoid pressure may frequently displace the esophagus laterally, instead of compressing it as described by Sellick.
 Several studies demonstrate some degree of glottic compression reduction in tidal volume and increase in peak pressures.
 Based on the current literature, the widespread recommendation that cricoid pressure be applied during every rapid sequence intubation is quickly falling out of favor.

 Gastric reflux could cause aspiration if this is not done considering the general anesthesia can cause relaxation of the gastroesophageal sphincter allowing stomach contents to ascend through the esophagus into the trachea.

 A medical procedure known as a cricoidectomy can be performed in which part or all of the cricoid cartilage is removed.
 This is commonly done to relieve blockages within the trachea.

 Fractures of the cricoid cartilage can be seen after manual strangulation also known as throttling.